chairaudio/SMC22-FPGA-accelerated-PD/README.md

 ## Overview

 This repository contains the FPGA design (Quartus project) for enabling WM8731 sound card support and a pass-through audio stream from Pure Data running on Linux (ARM core) and the FPGA fabric.
+While audio buffers are passing through FPGA logic they are timestamped and checked for dropouts.
+Addionally, Pure Data patches and externals are provided for measuring buffer interval timings and to access the mass-interaction FPGA logic.

 The sound card support is based on Bjarne Steinsbo's Source Code: https://github.com/bsteinsbo/DE1-SoC-Sound